 Providing for a wide range of activities within the zone increases the potential for conflict between activities.
-Similarly, there is also potential for inter-zone conflicts to occur between activities on adjoining zones.
+Similarly, there is also potential for inter-zone conflict between activities on adjoining zones.
 Where conflict occurs, it is usually at the boundary between activities.